Not every struggling relationship is doomed to fail. Sometimes it’s worth fixing your relationship problems.

 Someone who can make you laugh is someone who gets you and understands the way you think.
 It takes a certain level of comfort to be able to laugh together, and it’s a sign that you’re still comfortable with each other.

-Fixing a broken relationship means some hard talks.
+Is your relationship worth saving?
 If you and your partner can sit down and have honest, difficult conversations without resorting to lashing out at each other, you’ve got a good foundation for rebuilding.

 4. You feel sick at the thought of leaving